prethora/tbdliquids_options_docs/README.md

            .map((product) => product.nicotine[options.nicotine.itemId]);
        }
 ```

-So basically here, the proper variant from the `caliburnA2Device` product (from the `color` option which is tracked) is returned based on the selection of the color on the bundle.

 And finally, a `link` can also be configured directly for the product itself (and not just for its options).
 For example, for the `White Caliburn A2 Device` the following link is configured: